Biology BS Veterinary Medicine DVM combined degree

 Major Requirements:

-- The Program is designed for students who are accepted into professional schools (e.g., School of Medicine, Dentistry, Chiropractic, and Optometry) after three years of undergraduate study.
-Twenty-nine credits earned during the first year of professional school are used to supplement the 95 credits earned at FDU to complete the 124 credits required for the BS degree.
+- The Program is designed for students who are accepted into professional school (e.g., School of Medicine, Dentistry, Chiropractic, and Optometry) after four years of undergraduate study.

 A minimum of 124 credits is required for graduation with BS in Biology.